swarnendubiswas/dotemacs/README.md

 ## TODO

-- Use custom major modes for files by names
+- Use custom major modes for files by names without using file-local variables
 - Open a default file in a `projectile` project
 - Emacs hangs sometimes when working with `text-mode` or `markdown-mode`.
 My guess is this has to do with either `flycheck-grammarly` or `prettier`.